Laura Fuentes

 Pumpkin Cookies with Cream Cheese Frosting

-pumpkin cookies being frosted with cream cheese icing
+pumpkin cookies with cream cheese frosting sitting on a wire rack

 Servings: 24 cookies